Dreaming381/Latios-Framework-Documentation/Installation and Compatibility Guide.md

 lack of special scripting defines.
 Add the requested scripting defines to continue.

-Some features of the framework are no longer compatible with Unity 6.3 and newer.
-Add the scripting define LATIOS_DISABLE_CALLIGRAPHICS for these editor versions.
-This issue will be resolved in a future framework release.

 Latios Framework 0.14 uses a custom transform system rather than Unity’s Transforms by default.
 This system will bake `GameObject` `Transform`s fine, but may pose compatibility issues with other ECS packages.
 If compatibility is a